-By January 2006 these families began several clusters of home school cooperatives.
-In September 2006 these clusters joined at a four-bedroom home of Food for the Hungry International (FHI) in Kacyiru.
-The founding board members at KICS were serving with the following organizations: Christ’s Church in Rwanda (CCR), World Relief, Opportunity Bank, Food for the Hungry International (FHI), Compassion International, and a USAID funded project.
+By January 2006, these families began several student clusters in a homeschool cooperative.
+In September 2006, these clusters joined at a four-bedroom home of Food for the Hungry International (FHI) in Kacyiru.
+The founding board members at KICS were serving with the following organizations: Christ’s Church in Rwanda (CCR), World Relief, Opportunity Bank, Food for the Hungry International (FHI), Compassion International and a USAID funded project.

-In September 2009 ROC Partners became the owner agency of KICS.
-This alignment of property and institutional ownership solidified KICS position as a legitimate institution in the eyes of KICS host nation.
-The KICS founding vision was also solidified by a renewable Memorandum of Understanding with Africa Inland Mission (AIM), and the merger of the former missionary home school coop, Jungle School, with KICS.
-AIM’s partnership and the Jungle School/KICS merger are a demonstration of the philosophy of unity and partnership among Christians serving in Rwanda.
-These partnerships and a unified mission for KICS have served to help make KICS a highly sought after education in Kigali with students having attended KICS from over 35 nationalities.
+In September 2009, ROC Partners became the owner agency of KICS.
+This alignment of property and institutional ownership solidified KICS as a legitimate institution to its host nation.
+The KICS founding vision was also solidified through a renewable Memorandum of Understanding with Africa Inland Mission (AIM), and the merger of the former missionary homeschool co-op, Jungle School, with KICS.
+AIM’s partnership in providing staff and the Jungle School/KICS merger were a demonstration of the philosophy of unity and partnership among Christians serving in Rwanda.
+These partnerships and a unified mission for KICS served to help make KICS a highly sought-after education in Kigali, with students having attended KICS from over 35 nationalities.

-In 2013 KICS built a full-size basketball court giving it the potential to offer basketball and volleyball in addition to an already popular football program.
+In 2013, KICS built a full-size basketball court, giving it the potential to offer basketball and volleyball in addition to an already popular football (soccer) program.

-In 2015 KICS had its midterm accreditation visit with a positive report from accrediting institutions thanks to being ahead of schedule in KICS’s Continuous School Improvement Plan.
-With KICS substantial institutional and academic growth it is poised to finish its first 7-year accreditation with high marks as it launches into the future.
+In 2015, KICS had its midterm accreditation visit with a positive report from accrediting institutions thanks to being ahead of schedule in KICS Continuous School Improvement Plan (CSIP).
+With its substantial institutional and academic growth, KICS is poised to finish its first 7-year accreditation with high marks as it launches into the future.